sola-st/PythonTypeAnnotationStudy/Resources/README.md

 - REPLACED
 - REMOVED

-`"location"` enum: Location of the code change relative to the pyre warning message, which is one of the followings:
+`"location"`: Location of the code change relative to the pyre warning message, which is one of the followings:
 - ENCLOSING_FUN_RETURN
 - ENCLOSING_FUN_PARAM
 - ENCLOSING_FUN